Aqueelone/sampleTicket/README.md

 * [Support Ticket Best Practices](https://www.h2desk.com/blog/customers-easy-support/)

 ##TO-DO
-1. Widgets System such as "Waiting for clients", "Waiting for aproving" etc. with widget templates and windgets rules sets
+1. Dashboards and Guides for users with level separately (Dashbord have widgets such as "Waiting for users" etc, guides (separately user-level, admin-level, moderator-level), sticked tickets etc.
+2. Event System for history view etc. (all will write in .json)
-2. Responsible persons assigments system
+3. Responsible persons assigments system.
+(Aftere user registrations, moderators can assign this user status "responsible person" and, after this, can assign tickets to this person for accepting to work)
-3. "Ticket Escalation System"
+4. "Ticket Escalation System"
+(After user registration, moderators can assign SLA for his (P0, P1 etc.), assign SLA for category and this system observe time for working with sending message to responsible person)
-4. Comment system
+5. Comment system
-3. Minichat with SSE integrations
-4. Fixing of tests
+6. Fixing of tests
-5. Deploying to Amazon AWS
+7. Deploying to Amazon AWS